Library Scavenger Hunt: Master the Dewey Decimal Deep Dive - Personal Growth quest for Beginner level adventurers

 5

-Challenge 4: Interlibrary loan test.
-Find a book your library doesn't have (try something obscure—'The History of Pencils' level).
+Find a book your library doesn't own—something properly obscure like 'The Social History of the Domestic Cat in Victorian England.'
 Request it through interlibrary loan.
-This connects you to millions of volumes beyond your branch.
+You've just tapped into millions of volumes beyond your single branch.

 6